Applying for the EAPP

-If successful, you will be able to take advantage of the bonus point scheme, early timetabling allocation and will be provided with academic support throughout the year.
+If successful, you will be able to take advantage of the Adjustment Factors (bonus points) scheme, early timetabling allocation and will be provided with academic support throughout the year.

-Yes, if your sporting or performing circumstances change you will be allowed to re-apply at the start of each semester.
+Yes, if your sporting or performing circumstances change you will be able to re-apply using the current student’s application form found on OrgSync.

 Simply log in, select the ‘My Enrolment’ tab, and select ‘Enrolment Manager.

-- To enroll in units, you need to click ‘Enroll’ and select the relevant study period.
+- click ‘Enroll’ and select the relevant study period

-- Just tick the box in front of the unit, and click ‘Register’.
+- tick the box in front of the unit, and click ‘Register’